-Uriel Orlow lives and works between London, Lisbon and Zurich.
-He studied at Central Saint Martins College of Art & Design London, the Slade School of Art, University College London and the University of Geneva, completing a PhD in Fine Art in 2002.
+Uriel Orlow lives and works between Lisbon, London and Zurich.
+He studied at Central Saint Martins College of Art & Design London, the University of Geneva, the Slade School of Art/University College London and UAL, completing a PhD in Fine Art in 2002.

 LUX (Film/Video Distribution)

 T +33 (0) 1 44 54 01 58

 T +39 0932948803 / +39 3392429308